 It has been a wild ride!

 That is absolutely amazing!
-So how does the creative process work for you guys in the
+So how does the creative process work for you guys in the studio then?

 Our first couple of albums were very much done in the way that we would put the beat on then press record and freestyle for four or five hours, then go back and see what flowed..
 But with Off The Grid there wasn’t so much free-styling because we had a strong sense of concentration when it came to being detailed about what the topic was.

 So the way it works is that, we might get about 40 beats from a certain producer that we all go through together before voting on which ones we’re vibe-ing to most.
 Then Jonathan (Bliss) and I will go away and work on our rhymes separately once we know what topic and emotions we’re going to talk about.
 So instead of this record being a wild painting, it’s more of a portrait as we took our time to truly figure it out.

 On that note, the record seems to obtain a very forthright sense of honesty about overcoming your own personal struggles and establishing new beginnings, particularly on the track